 ECG 2 is taken by all second year students.
 This module aims to develop professional skills necessary to seek and secure work.
 It also guides the students on how to discover and develop skills, knowledge and attitudes needed for work effectiveness and changes related to work.
 Topics covered in this module include ‘Job Search and Market Trends’, ‘Discovering Your Unique Selling Point’, ‘Resilience’, ‘Work Place Values’ and more.

-Aims to produce a portfolio of short compositions utilizing a variety of formal compositional procedures.
+Aims to produce a portfolio of short compositions utilizing a variety of formal compositional procedures which are realized via computer programming.
+Students are introduced to fundamental computer programming concepts and to a number of approaches to algorithmically create musical material.
 These are applied to produce music in a number of different musical genres.
 In addition to refining the students’ skills in using a Digital Audio Workstation, several advanced synthesis techniques are covered.

 Provides a basic grounding in generic skills useful in common musical performance situations.
 In addition to introducing a structured approach to learning instrumental technique, the continuum between free improvisation and completely notated performance situations is explored in both solo and group choral/ instrumental contexts.
 Students are also confronted with some of the logistical challenges of organizing a performance.

-Aims to equip students with more advanced recording and mixing techniques.
-They will be introduced to industry standard microphones and taught multi-microphone recording techniques.
+Aims to further students learning in recording and mixing techniques.
+They will be introduced to a greater variety of multi-microphone recording techniques.
 Students will also be taught how to apply digital signal processing to create a mix that best expresses the music they have recorded.
-In addition, students will learn live sound and will be introduced to sound reinforcement concepts and the setup and operation of a PA (Public Address) system.

 Trains students in the techniques of writing a song; in particular - lyrics, melody, harmony and rhythm are identified and deconstructed in order to examine how the distinct components function in isolation, as well as in relation to each other.
 Different ways to start the process of writing will also be explored, and by the end of the module, students should be equipped with sufficient knowledge and practice to competently write their own songs.
 This module will also provide an overview of the history of Western popular music and the evolution of song styles, by examining the significant works of important songwriters from the 1920s to the present.